 “Americans aren’t brought up to fight the way the enemy fights,” the Gen. Donovan character tells his recruits in “OSS,” a 1946 thriller starring Alan Ladd.
 “We can learn to become intelligence agents and saboteurs if we have to.
 But we’re too sentimental, too trusting, too easy-going...”

-You can dismiss this as Hollywood hokum — he also refers to the embattled French as “a simple people,” probably a greater insult to French pride than the Nazi occupation — but it’s American hokum, too, part of our country’s idealized self-image.
+You can dismiss this as Hollywood hokum, but it’s American hokum, too, part of our country’s idealized self-image.
 Honest Abe.
 “I cannot tell a lie.”
 Bluntness over pretense.
 We are the Paul Fist-in-Your-Face of countries.
 Skulking?
 How is that heroic?
 Overthrowing the democratically elected Jacobo Arbenz Guzmán of Guatemala in 1954?
-Where’s the hero in that?
+Where’s the action hero in that?

 As a result, the agency’s now ubiquitous acronym was still unknown enough in 1963 to allow for the following conversation between Audrey Hepburn and Walter Matthau in “Charade”: